valory-xyz/autonolas-registries/docs/definitions.md

 In order to supply autonolas-registries with the multihash content address part of the IPFS hash and support backward compatibility with CID v0 IPFS hashes, please create your hashes with a `dag-pb` multicodec and a `base16` multibase prefix.
-One can easily convert already existent v1 (or v0) CID into the `base16` variant with the following command:
+One can easily convert already existent v1 (or v0) CID of matching codec into the `base16` variant with the following command:
 ```ipfs cid format -v 1 -b base16 your_ipfs_hash```

 The hash then would look like this: